omaralfaqih6/breast_cancer_wisconsin/README.md

 Our team is dedicated throughout this project to improve the breast cancer diagnostics leveraging machine learning capabilities provided by the latest technologies.
 Our project will have the below scope:
-- Choose 3 machine learning models and evaluate thier capabilities in predicting the diagnostics.
+- Choose 3 machine learning models and evaluate thier capabilities in predicting the diagnostics of patients as benign or malignant.
 - Investigate and engineer a set of features best to perform accuracy and optimized prediction.
-- Provide a list of recommendations and action items to project stakehlders for them leveraging the solution.
+- Provide a list of recommendations and action items to project stakehlders for them leveraging the data-driven solution to enhance cancer diagnostics.

 > [!NOTE]
 > This initiative is considered to be a research project.
-It is a prelude to a pilot project to be implemented at hospitals and cancer clinics.
+It is a prelude to a pilot project to be implemented at hospitals and cancer clinics with the consideration of partial or full implementation of recommendations.

 ## Content

-Introduction
 Business Case
+Stakeholders
 Project Goals & Milestones
 Project Reporting
 Considerations and Risk Management